opencv/opencv/doc/tutorials/objdetect/aruco_detection/aruco_detection.markdown

 ![Image with rejected candidates](images/singlemarkersrejected.jpg)

-In the aruco module, the detection is performed in the `detectMarkers()` function.
-This function is the most important in the module, since all the rest of the functionality is based on the detected markers returned by `detectMarkers()`.
+In the aruco module, the detection is performed in the `cv::aruco::ArucoDetector::detectMarkers()` function.
+This function is the most important in the module, since all the rest of the functionality is based on the detected markers returned by `cv::aruco::ArucoDetector::detectMarkers()`.

 An example of marker detection: